 For all the examples I’ll show, I used an alpha value of 0.

 The second thing is the weighted_choice function.
 I had to implement it since Python’s random package doesn’t support weighted choice over a list with more than 32 elements, let alone 32000.

 First of all, as a baseline, I tried a deterministic approach: what happens if we pick a word, use k=1, and always jump to the most likely word after the current one?

 The results are underwhelming, to say the least.

 I am not have been a man , and the Wall . " " " " he was a man , and the Wall . " " " " " " " she had been a man , and the Wall . " " " " " "

-This means our sentences will be boring, predictable and kind of nonsensical.
+The deterministic text generator’s sentences are boring, predictable and kind of nonsensical.

 1-word Markov Chain results